AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_exponentwithlineartransform.rst

       Note that this only affects the evaluation and not the values stored in the object.

-   .. py:method:: ExponentWithLinearTransform.setGamma(self: PyOpenColorIO.ExponentWithLinearTransform, values: List[float[4]]) -> None
+   .. py:method:: ExponentWithLinearTransform.setGamma(self: PyOpenColorIO.ExponentWithLinearTransform, values: Annotated[list[float], FixedSize(4)]) -> None
       :module: PyOpenColorIO

       Set the exponent value for the power function for R, G, B, A.